-While it may be hard to think about adding a humidifier to your Opelika home while it’s still formally summer, now may be the best time to do so to assure you’re prepared for drier air this fall and winter.
+While it may be hard to think about adding a humidifier to your Auburn and Opelika home while it’s still formally summer, now may be the best time to do so to assure you’re prepared for drier air this fall and winter.
 Even though humidity isn’t usually thought of when considering indoor air quality, it should be.

 Humidity plays a critical role in our comfort.
-After all, recall the last time Opelika had a day (or week…or month) of high humidity.
+After all, recall the last time Auburn and Opelika had a day (or week…or month) of high humidity.
 That’s normally when you hear people saying, “It’s not the heat, it’s that darn humidity.”
 On the flip side of this, air that is too dry also comes with its own issues, from dry skin to a scratchy throat.

 Having low humidity in your home can also mean higher static electricity, dry lips and hair, a scratchy nose and chapped lips to name a few.
 Dry air leads to a greater chance of your mucous membranes drying out, making it easier for you to end up with a cold or develop a respiratory illness.

 Your home can also be affected by the lack of a humidifier as well, as woodwork and furniture can end up with splitting, separation or warping as a result of the lack of humidity.
 You might also have to deal with peeling wallpaper or gaps in your baseboards and other molding.